dosorio/rPanglaoDB/README.md

 rPanglaoDB
 ========
-R package to download and integrate labeled single-cell RNA-seq data from the PanglaoDB into a Seurat object.
+R package to download and integrate labeled single-cell RNA-seq data from the PanglaoDB database.

 Install
 -------
-This package required R version 3.4.0 or higher.
+This package required R version 4.0 or higher.
 If you are using an older version of R you will be prompted to upgrade when you try to install the package.

 There is not official release of rPanglaoDB available on CRAN yet.
 To install the latest stable version this package directly from GitHub: